Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Simulations

-We examine the effectiveness of the SR and PINN methods in detecting the DLAAs and compare their performance with the UKF method.
-To generate noisy data (as inputs to the algorithms), we add Gaussian noise to the frequency and the phase angle waveforms (obtained by solving \eqref{eqn:dyn1}-\eqref{eqn:dyn3}), whose standard deviation is set to $0.01~$pu.
-We assume PMU sampling frequency of $50$ measurements per second.
-Hence, the number of measurements involved in the training process is $50T,$ where $T$ is the measurement time window (specified subsequently).
+{We examine the effectiveness of the SR and PINN methods in detecting the DLAAs and compare their performance with the SVM, NN and UKF method.}

-The parameter estimation accuracy $\eta_1$ (boxplots) for the IEEE-39 bus system is shown in Fig.~\ref{fig:Acc_SR} for the SR and PINN algorithms respectively.
+{The parameter estimation accuracy $\eta_1$ (boxplots) for the IEEE-39 bus system with fast dynamic parameters is shown in Fig.~\ref{fig:Acc_SR_PINN_SVM_NN} for the SR, PINN, SVM and NN algorithms, respectively.
 The results are plotted for different observation time windows.
-The attack parameter estimation is repeated $100$ times, where the measurements differ due to the realization of noise.
-It can be observed that the SR method is able to estimate the parameters accurately for both parameter settings (slow oscillatory and fast dynamics) before the system dynamics breach the safety limits.
-As expected, the attack parameters can be estimated with greater accuracy when the observation time window is larger, due to the availability of more data.
+The attack parameter estimation is repeated $100$ times, where the measurements differ due to the noise realization.
+Furthermore, for the range of the dynamic attack parameter in the training data for SVM and NN algorithms, we consider (i) $(1.2-23.4)$ (see Section 5.4 for more discussion on this). }

+{{\bf Fast Dynamics:} It can be observed that the SR method can estimate the dynamic attack parameters more accurately compared to PINN, SVM, and NN for fast dynamics before the system dynamics breach the safety limits.} As expected, the attack parameters can be estimated with greater accuracy when the observation time window is larger, due to the availability of more data.

+{{\bf Slow Oscillatory Dynamics: } The SR algorithm achieves high precision for slow-oscillatory dynamics as well.
+However, we observed that other benchmark algorithms have a large error in inferring the attack parameters in this simulation setting.
+Accordingly, for this simulation setup, only SR results are presented in Fig.~\ref{fig:Acc_SR}, and other benchmarks, which have more than $50\%$ error are neglected.}